san-sei/documents/content/en/docs/software_and_hardware/idmelon_authenticator/how_to_use_mobile_app.md

 ---
-title: "How to use Mobile App"
+title: "How to use Mobile App?"
 description: ""
 lead: ""
 date: 2022-02-16T18:14:02-08:00